javanile/mush/docs/root/06-packages-modules-and-plugins.md

 compliance: 1
 ---

-The npm registry contains packages, many of which are also Node modules, or contain Node modules.
+The Mush registry contains packages, many of which are also collection or modules, or contain just one module.
 Read on to understand how they differ and how they interact.

-## About packages
+## About Packages

-A **package** is a file or directory that is described by a `package.json` file.
-A package must contain a `package.json` file in order to be published to the npm registry.
-For more information on creating a `package.json` file, see "[Creating a package.json file][pkg-json]".
+A **package** is a directory that is described by a `Manifest.toml` file.
+A package must contain a `Manifest.toml` file in order to be published to the Mush registry.
+For more information on creating a `Manifest.toml` file, see [Manifest reference](manifest).

 Packages can be unscoped or scoped to a user or organization, and scoped packages can be private or public.
-For more information, see
-- "[About scopes][about-scopes]"
-- "[About private packages][private-pkgs]"
-- "[Package scope, access level, and visibility][pkg-viz]"
+It's worth noting that while these scenarios are envisioned, their implementation is planned for future development.

-### About package formats
+### Package formats

 A package is any of the following:

-* a) A folder containing a program described by a `package.json` file.
+* a) A folder containing a program described by a `Manifest.toml` file.
 * b) A gzipped tarball containing (a).
 * c) A URL that resolves to (b).
 * d) A `<name>@<version>` that is published on the registry with (c).